peak-adventure-travel/xmlsitemap/README.txt

 you can override the default priority for individual nodes when you add or edit a node.

-XML Sitemap: Term
+XML sitemap term
 Adds taxonomy terms to the site map.
 You can change the default priority when you add or edit a vocabulary, and you can override the default priority when you add or edit individual terms.

-XML Sitemap: User
+XML sitemap user
 Adds user profiles to the site map.
 The anonymous user role must be given permission to access user profiles at http://www.example.com/?q=admin/user/access.
 You can change the default user